 Make only one basic pattern

-- Make basic pattern following the same steps that we do in making the first basic pattern (see the tutorial in a sec)
+- Make basic pattern following the same steps that we do in making the first basic pattern

 - Before you will take off the masking tape pattern, draw the design of your shoe